alexthecat123/LisaSourceCompilation/README.md

 - Twiggy Support - We've got the bootloader, we're just missing one source file from the configurable driver.
 - Additional Device Drivers - Add support for things like SCSI, the Apple Color Plotter, the LisaDAC, and so on.

-# All Files That Form an LOS/Workshop Installation
+# All The Files That Form an LOS/Workshop Installation
-We've talked about a bunch of files throughout this document, let's conclude things by bringing them all together and making a list of all the files that you'll find on a standard LOS/Workshop hard disk.
+We've talked about a bunch of files throughout this document, so let's conclude things by bringing them all together and making a list of all the files that you'll find on a standard LOS/Workshop hard disk.
 We've already talked about most of these, but a few are new.
 | File                           | Purpose |
 | ------------------------------ | ------- |
 | CIBTNDATA                      | Button location and attributes data for the C-Itoh (ImageWriter) printer dialog box.
 Created by LIBPR/PRBTN.OBJ. |